ShopBack Alternative Australia: 5 Better Options

 What happened to Cashrewards in Australia?

 Cashrewards closed permanently on September 8, 2025.
 Users had a limited window to withdraw their existing cashback before the platform shut down.
-For Cashrewards users looking for a replacement, TopCashback is the closest alternative currently operating in Australia.
+For a full comparison of every major alternative including ShopBack, TopCashback, Everyday Rewards, and Flybuys, see our Cashrewards alternative Australia guide.

 Does ShopBack have a price alert or price tracking feature?